NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

 Setting New Tasks
 ^^^^^^^^^^^^^^^^^

-After you p-tune or prompt-tune your model, you can always go back and p-tune or prompt-tune your model on more tasks without over writting the virtual prompts who've trained already.
+After you p-tune or prompt-tune your model, you can always go back and p-tune or prompt-tune your model on more tasks without over writing the virtual prompts who've trained already.
 You can also use a different number of ``total_virtual_tokens`` between each training session as long as tasks ptuned or prompt tuned at the same time have the same number of ``total_virtual_tokens``.
 For this reason, when you ptune on a new task, you need to tell your model which of your tasks are new and which ones already exist (and thus you don't want to tune them).
 You do this by setting the ``new_tasks`` and ``existing_tasks`` values in the config file.

 Example Multi-Task Prompt Tuning Command
 ^^^^^^^^^^